A Chiastic Reconfiguration Of Zechariah 1-6

 Chapter 2 1 Then I looked up, and there before me was a man with a measuring line in his hand.
 2 I asked, “Where are you going?”
 He answered me, “To measure Jerusalem, to find out how wide and how long it is.”

-An angel of God ("man") tells Zechariah that he was about to establish the dimensions of the New Israel (for the passages of Unit C, "Jerusalem" synecdochically refers to the New Israel of the Millennial Reign).
-Measurement is an act of taking control and ownership, so this passage indicates that God will reign over the New Israel (cf. Rev 11:1,2).
+An angel of God (in the form of a "man") tells Zechariah that he was about to establish the dimensions of the New Israel (for the passages of the Pivot X, "Jerusalem" synecdochically refers to the New Israel of the Millennial Reign).
+Measurement is an act of taking control and ownership, so this passage indicates that God will reign over the New Israel (see also Zech.
+1:16, cf. Rev 11:1,2).

 Chapter 2 3 While the angel who was speaking to me was leaving, another angel came to meet him.